-We provide motorcycles and helmets for your convenience.
-For this course, we strongly encourage you to ride your own motorcycle; however, you may choose to ride one of our motorcycles or bring your own (see section below).
+We provide motorcycles for your convenience.
+For this course, we strongly encourage you to ride your own motorcycle; however, you may choose to ride one of our motorcycles (see section below).
 Please arrive 15 minutes early.
 You must be on time for all classes to continue the course.
 Bring snacks; lunch, if desired (you’ll have 1 hour*), and beverages.
 Water will be available. (*Two-day classes will have a one-half hour lunch break).
 Course end times are approximate and may vary due to weather or other circumstances.
 In order to receive your course completion card, you must attend all classroom and range sessions and pass a knowledge and skill test.

 If you are not allowed to continue because you do not have appropriate gear as defined above, your full tuition will be forfeited.
 Students may choose to use personally owned motorcycles, or they may use motorcycles and helmets that are provided for Intermediate Rider Training.
 If you choose to bring your own motorcycle, please note there is no size restriction for motorcycles/scooters for this class.

 All personally owned motorcycles/scooters must be street legal and in safe operating condition.
 The Instructor will inspect your vehicle to ensure compliance.
 A Pre-Ride Inspection Checklist is available to help you prepare for the class.
 While the Instructor will not check all items, the Pre-Ride Inspection Checklist is an excellent tool to ensure your vehicle is in safe operating condition.
 Straight pipes or excessively loud bikes are NOT allowed and will be determined appropriate at the discretion of the Instructor.
 Intermediate Rider Training does offer the use of program motorcycles at no extra charge.
 If a personally owned motorcycle/scooter does not pass inspection or a mechanical failure ensues within ample time of course completion, the student will have the option of using or continuing on a program motorcycle.